 The public buses between Croatia and Montenegro run regularly late during the high season though.
 Expect coaches to be arriving more than 2-3 hours later than scheduled arrival.

-TIP: Consider renting a car
+Consider renting a car

 READ MORE ABOUT KOTOR: